 With brackets, foglights and ballasts all fitted – the latter hidden from view and tucked high up away from water and so that the power sockets poked into the engine bay – I popped the bumper back on the car and set to work on the engine bay wiring.
 Part of the reasoning behind using HIDs was to take advantage of the HID wiring harnesses which are cheap and readily available on eBay, but as the Jimny is “earth switched” I did have to make some modifications – shown in the diagram below – to get them to work.

-The modified HID harness only required one feed from the car’s wiring – the negative “switching” feed for the relay – but I’ve always tried to avoid permanent modifications to the standard wiring (including using the evil Scotchlok) and so I tapped into a H4 “ceramic connector” which could then be plugged into the headlight wiring, bridging the headlight socket and the back of the bulb.
+The modified HID harness only required one feed from the car’s wiring – the negative “switching” feed for the relay – but I’ve always tried to avoid permanent modifications to the standard wiring (including using the evil Scotchlok) and so I purchased a H4 “ceramic connector” into which I could tap the necessary feed.
+This could then be plugged into the standard headlight wiring setup between the H4 connector and the back of the bulb.

 Whilst I was obviously hoping for a noticeable increase in light levels on main beam – especially as HIDs push out a lot of light once fully warmed up – I was still pretty amazed at how well the “spotfogs” worked as short-to-medium range floodlights.
 That this sort of extra light was achieved with an OEM lighting setup and with the bulk of the HID hardware & wiring tucked away from view made it even more satisfying.